dualra1n/dualra1n/README.md

 iphone x work but touch does not work yet works on ipad too but i wont say all ipad so a8-a11

+# now you can use linux and macos

 # tutorial

 Options:
     --dualboot          dualboot your device ios 15 with 14